11 platforms with unique, artistically-enhanced windscreens and handrails designed by local artists

 254 trees and new landscaping along the corridor

 Tempo construction also benefited local workers and supported local economies.
-One hundred and eighty (180) local resident construction workers from Oakland and San Leandro were hired to help build Tempo Line 1T.
+One hundred ninety six (196) local resident construction workers from Oakland and San Leandro were hired to help build Tempo Line 1T.

 Disadvantaged workers made up 14% of all apprentice hours worked on the project.